Principal for a Day Program

-What is the Principal for a Day Program?
+What is Principal for a Day?

 During the 2021 legislative session, House Concurrent Resolution 25 passed unanimously, affirming the General Assembly's endorsement of civic education.
 It designated the third week in September as the official start of America's Legislators Back to School Program and encouraged legislators to take part in the "Principal for a Day" (PFAD) initiative.

-Who Can Participate
+Who Can Participate?

-Need Help Scheduling a Visit?
+Need Help Scheduling?

-Complete this quick request form or call (800) 928-5272 or email Bob Rowland (bob@kasa.org)
+We make it easy!
+Just complete this quick request form, call (800) 928-5272, or email Bob Rowland.

 Contact Your Legislators

-Follow-Up After PFAD Visit
+After Your Visit

 "The Principal for a Day program was designed to give legislators a first-hand look at what is going on in Kentucky schools and to build stronger partnerships between legislators and public education," said Representative Steve Riley.
 "We want the PFAD program to be a meaningful experience for legislators to experience the challenges and sometimes difficult responsibilities of school leadership."